How To Create a Maven Project In Eclipse?

 Successfully Installed Maven

 You should now go to the project location in order to see the newly created maven project.
-Once you are there, open up the pom.xml file which resides within the project folder.
+Once you are there, open the pom.xml file that resides within the project folder.
 By default, POM is generated like this.

 Search pom file